Pomax/node-flickrapi/README.md

   oauth_timestamp: "the timestamp for the last flickr API call",
   oauth_nonce: "the cryptographic nonce that request used",
   afterDownsync: <optional, you can bind an arg-less callback function here>
-  permissions: <optional, default value is 'read', see below>
+  permissions: <optional, default value is 'read', see "on first run" below>
 }
 ```